 Minn.
 Stat. § 290.01 Subd.
-7b(a)(2) defines a resident trust as “a trust, except a grantor type trust, which …is an irrevocable trust, the grantor of which was domiciled in this state at the time the trust became irrevocable.”
-This case does not decide the other definition of a resident trust where the trust created by a decedent’s will domiciled in Minnesota at the time of death is a resident trust, but I suspect the reasoning of this Court will apply to that form of resident trust as well.
+7b(a) defines two forms of a resident trust, (1) a trust created by will (not reviewed in this case), and (2) a resident trust as “a trust, except a grantor type trust, which …is an irrevocable trust, the grantor of which was domiciled in this state at the time the trust became irrevocable” and that the trust became irrevocable after January 1, 1996.
+This second definition is of a resident trust is the matter subject to review.
 An initial issue for the Court’s constitutional analysis is whether the Court should consider all facts and circumstances regarding the trust or whether the only issue is the grantor’s connection to the trust.
-While the statutory definition looks to the grantor’s domicile, the constitutional analysis requires the Court to examine all the facts and circumstances surrounding the Trust.
+While the statutory definition looks to the grantor’s domicile, the constitutional analysis requires the Court to examine all the facts and circumstances surrounding the trust.
 The facts and circumstances approach is consistent with prior cases examining the constitutionality of a tax statute.

-The Court noted that testamentary trusts created by a will probated in Minnesota under the statute may be handled differently and cited to District of Columbia v.
+This case does not decide the constitutionality of a tax upon a resident trust “created by a will of a decedent who at death was domiciled in this state” (Minnesota).
+The Court noted that testamentary trusts created by a will probated in Minnesota under the statute may be analyzed differently than this case.
+The Court cited to District of Columbia v.
 Chase Manhattan Bank, 689 A.2d 539, 544 (D.C.
 1997)(finding it constitutional to tax a trust from a will probated in that state), and In re Swift, 727 S.W.2d 880, 882 (Mo.
-1987)(probating the will in Missouri was not a sufficient nexus to tax the trusts).
-Thus it seems the taxation issue of a testamentary trust from a will probated in Minnesota is still an open question.
+1987)(probating the will in Missouri was not a sufficient nexus to tax the trusts) to highlight two possible conclusions if and when this second definition of a resident trust is analyzed.
+Thus it seems the taxation of a testamentary trust created under a will probated in Minnesota is still an open question.